EGPostema/DrawerDissect/README.md

 4. Transcribe Text from Tray and Specimen Labels

 **Options for Models**
-1. Use Our Public Models + Your API Key (Roboflow)
+- Use Our Public Models + Your API Key (Roboflow)
-2. Train Your Own Models with Our Data (DIY)
+- Train Your Own Models with Our Data (DIY)

 **Test on An Example FMNH Drawer**
-1. Navigate to 'Test' Folder
-2. Process Test Drawer

 For a full summary of each processing step (with descriptions of inputs and outputs), [see the README file in the 'functions' folder](https://github.com/EGPostema/DrawerDissect/blob/main/functions/README.md)